burgerbolle2/tdd-calculator/README.md

  - Can take addition from a string input.
  - Can take addition from an integer array.

-On branch main
-Your branch is ahead of 'origin/main' by 1 commit.
-  (use "git push" to publish your local commits)

 nothing to commit, working tree clean commit 4794b725b0ca355640b50f64139604495117b15f